-HEBRON, Ky. -- The Cincinnati-Northern Kentucky International Airport has a solution for its parking woes, but a rate increase is looming for travelers leaving cars overnight.
+HEBRON, Ky. -- The Cincinnati-Northern Kentucky International Airport has a solution for its recently realized parking woes, but a rate increase is looming for travelers leaving cars overnight.

 Effective Jan.
-3, long-term parking will cost $9 per day, up from $8 per day, while the garage, which is next to the terminal, will increase to $16 a day, versus $15.
-Officials also approved increases for valet at $25 per day, versus $24.
+3, long-term parking will cost $9 per day, up from $8 per day, while the garage, which is terminal adjacent, will increase to $16 a day, versus $15.
+Increases were also OK'd for valet at $25 per day, versus $24.
 Hourly rates are jumping for that service as well.

 Although it's the first rate increase for long-term parking in six years, garage rates last jumped in 2013.
 Valet rates were most recently affected in December 2014.

 The increases will generate about $4 million in additional revenue for the airport, CEO Candace McGraw said.
 CVG's rates are still competitive with -- and oftentimes lower than -- those of its regional counterparts, she added.
 Long-term parking, for example, cost $14 per day in Dayton, but just $7 per day in Lexington.
 Valet service, meanwhile, is also $25 per day in Cleveland and Indianapolis, but $20 per day in Dayton.

 "The cost is very sensitive to other airports," McGraw said.